full-of-foo/LibrumCI/librum-ci-fe/README.md

 You may, of course, create these files manually, every time a new module is needed, but that gets quickly tedious.
 To generate a component, run `gulp component --name componentName`.

-The parameter following the `--name` flag is the name of the component to be created.
-Ensure that it is unique or it will overwrite the preexisting identically-named component.

-The component will be created, by default, inside `client/app/components`.
-To change this, apply the `--parent` flag, followed by a path relative to `client/app/components/`.

-For example, running `gulp component --name signup --parent auth` will create a `signup` component at `client/app/components/auth/signup`.

-Running `gulp component --name footer --parent ../common` creates a `footer` component at `client/app/common/footer`.

-Because the argument to `--name` applies to the folder name **and** the actual component name, make sure to camelcase the component names.